neekware/fullerstack/libs/nax-ipware/README.md

   },
 });

-// For proxy by ip address, count will be ignored const ipInfo = ipware.getClientIP(request, {
+// For proxy by ip address and count const ipInfo = ipware.getClientIP(request, {
   proxy: {
     proxyList: ['177.139.', '177.140'],
-    proxyCount: 2 // will be ignored
+    count: 2
   },
 });